-This clinical trial is enrolling adults with COVID-19 who are not hospitalized to evaluate safety, to understand if the treatment can reduce the duration of symptoms, and to test if the treatment can increase the proportion of participants with undetectable virus.
+This clinical trial is enrolling adults with COVID-19 who are not hospitalized to evaluate safety, to understand if treatments can reduce the duration of symptoms, and to test if the treatment can increase the proportion of participants with undetectable virus.

 Three types of studies aim to determine if various types of medicines called blood thinners can treat adults diagnosed with COVID-19 and prevent life-threatening blood clots from forming.
 The studies focus on people who are diagnosed with COVID-19 but are not hospitalized, those who are hospitalized, and those who are recovering from COVID-19.

-These studies are enrolling people who are hospitalized with COVID-19 to test whether medicines already approved to treat other conditions can be used to also treat COVID-19.
+Studies are currently enrolling people who are hospitalized with COVID-19 or are experiencing mild to moderate COVID-19 symptoms to test whether medicines already approved to treat other conditions can be used to also treat COVID-19.

-Learn about monoclonal antibodies, which are being tested in NIH clinical trials as a potential treatment for COVID-19.
+Monoclonal antibodies are being tested in NIH clinical trials as a potentia...

-Learn what to do if you’ve tested positive for COVID-19 and what approved treatments are being used.
+Information about what to do if you’ve tested positive for COVID-19 and wha...

-Learn more about treatment options and clinical trials from HHS.
+Information about treatment options and clinical trials from HHS

 Selected NIH-Published Research on Treatments